cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 Verilog.
 Implement such a two-bit by eight-bit RTL multiplier in `Multiplier_8b_RTL`.

 ### 1.13.
-Calculator
+Two-Function Calculator

-We can now put our adder and multiplier together using an eight-bit two-to-one mux to create a calculator.
+We can now put our adder and multiplier together using an eight-bit two-to-one mux to create a two-function calculator.
 The calculator has an `op` input to select which operation we want to perform.
 If `op` is zero then we perform addition; if `op` is one then we perform multiplication.
 Note that you will need to connect just the least-significant two bits of input `in1` to the multiplier's input `in1`.

 Implement the calculator in `Calculator_GL.v` by instantiating an